Arabic Timed Text Style Guide

 23. Subtitles for the Deaf and Hard of Hearing (SDH) Guidelines

 - Include as much of the original content as possible.

 - Do not simplify or water down the original dialogue.

-- Reading speed can be increased to:
+- Reading speed limits can be increased to:

-- Adult programs: 23 characters per second
+- Adult programs: Up to 23 characters per second

-- Children’s programs: 20 characters per second
+- Children’s programs: Up to 20 characters per second

 - Truncating the original dialogue should be limited to instances where reading speed and synchronicity to the audio are an issue.

-- For TV/Movie clips, all audible lines should be transcribed, if possible.
+- For TV/movie clips, all audible lines should be transcribed, if possible.
 If the audio interferes with dialogue, please give precedence to most plot-pertinent content.